Table of Contents Hide

 As with most smartphones these days, the Vivo X60 Pro has a quad-camera setup on the rear, but the 48 MP (f/1.5) micro-pan head main camera is the selling point.
 This gimbal camera system minimizes shakes when taking images and video.

 The gimbal camera system in the Vivo X60 Pro 5G is an electro-mechanical stabilizer that provides more than just optical image stabilization (OIS) and/or electronic image stabilization (EIS) and still can work with both of them.
-The gimbal offers a better anti-shake that is 3 times than what can be given by OIS.
+The gimbal offers a better anti-shake that is 3 times what can be given by OIS.

 The main gimbal lens is supplemented by a 13 MP(f/2.2) ultra-wide-angle lens with a 120° large viewing angle, a 13 MP(f/2.5) portrait lens with a 50mm equivalent focal length, 0.8µm pixels, and PDAF.